samarpitvatry/cell-tower-app/README.md

 # Cell Tower App

 ## Introduction
-The Cell Tower App is a Python-based application designed to provide insights into cell tower distributions and densities in the UK.
+The Cell Tower Dashboard is a Python-based application designed to provide insights into cell tower distributions and densities in the UK.
 It utilizes data from two CSV files to analyze and visualize cell tower information.

 ## Prerequisites
 Before installing and running the app, ensure you have the following: